Yinon-BD/ExtensionRisk/readme.md

     - Click "Load unpacked"
     - Select the `ExtensionRiskAssessment` directory
 5. Add your OpenAI API key in settings
-6. Input a Chrome Extension ID
+6. Input a Chrome Extension ID - the `.crx` file will immediately start to download and metadata will be collected
-7. Click on the given link to go to the extension's web page
-8. Open CRX Extractor/Downloader extension and click `Download as CRX`
-9. Open ExtensionRiskAssessment extension and upload the `.crx` file
+7. Open ExtensionRiskAssessment extension again and upload the `.crx` file
-10. View metadata and security risk analysis
+8. View metadata and security risk analysis